PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.16.4 - 01/25/2022 =
+* Improvement: Prevent changing aria-hidden if its already set when showing a popup.
+* Improvement: Remove usage of !important in several CSS rules.
+* Improvement: Pass wp_get_environment_type to license server to prevent dev servers from taking a site activation.
+* Improvement: Add new prerequisite checking class for extensions to use for more reliable activations.
+* Improvement: Add new `pumBeforeInit` jQuery event.
+* Fix: Remove unwanted outline when no focusable elements existed in popups.

 = v1.16.3 - 11/16/2021 =
 * Improvement: Code cleanup/simplifications, and more inline documentation.